nixworks/Snuff-book/README.md

 editorial comment:
 ------------------
-'a machinegun or a zyklone B treatment would have givven us a more worthy death'
+'a machinegun or a zyklone B treatment would have givven us a more worthy dead!